billkremer/Solo-jQuery-2016/README.md

+# Another Block Game!

+This is a quick game to create colored blocks.
+A block of the requested color is added when the button is pressed.
+The running total of all the blocks of the requested colors is kept at the top of the page.
+Have fun creating blocks!

+##Author: Bill Kremer
+###Date of publication: January 16, 2017
+###Technology used: JavaScript, jQuery, HTML & CSS.

 # jQuery Code Challenge

 In this challenge you will be creating an application that will create colored `<div>` tag each time the corresponding color is clicked.
 As each color (button) is clicked, it should increment the corresponding label.
 HTML and CSS are provided, the focus here is jQuery.